prudhvi1709/smart-cli/README.md

 2. **Response Mode Selection**:
    - **Direct Answer**: For explanations, definitions, and conceptual questions
    - **Code Execution**: For computations, data analysis, and file operations
+   - **🆕 Need Context**: When more information is required from the user
+3. **🆕 Loop Support**: Multi-turn conversations with conversation history tracking
+4. **🆕 User Interaction**: Prompts for additional context when needed
-3. **Safe Execution**: Runs code in isolated temporary files with timeouts
+5. **Safe Execution**: Runs code in isolated temporary files with timeouts
-4. **Rich Output**: Displays results with syntax highlighting and formatted panels
+6. **Rich Output**: Displays results with syntax highlighting and formatted panels

 ## Configuration